Skip to main content

 • What obstacles or risks could get this product off track?

-2. Define your features
+Step 2: Define your features

 Next, list the features a product needs to meet its purpose.
 Creating a feature hierarchy will also direct your teams to the highest-value functions first.
 Remember to explain why you prioritized certain features to guide developers.